xXHunterRaiXx/countries-api-project-may-2025/README.md

 Your challenge is to build a website with [React.js](https://reactjs.org) that pulls country data from the [REST Countries API](https://restcountries.com) and displays it like the designs.

-You should use
+## Project Goals

-Goals for Version 1 of the project:
+Required Goals for Version 1 of the project:

 - Mobile responsive application build with React.js/Vite
 - Code deployed to a URL through a Github repo